AchintyaX/SIH-19/README.md

 # SIH 19
-this the codebase for our project for SIH 19
+this the codebase for our project for SIH 19, for the SKF pvt ltd
 # How to Install
 1. create a git clone
 2. create virtual env